-The City of Santa Cruz is the lead agency and responsible for approving and implementing the Proposed Project.
+As described above, the City of Santa Cruz is the lead agency and responsible for approving and implementing the Proposed Project.
 CEQA requires that decision makers review and consider the EIR in their consideration of this Proposed Project, as noted in Section 3.8, Project Permits and Approvals.